google/trax/README.md

 1. Train it and run inference.

 With Colab, you can select a CPU or GPU runtime, or even get a free 8-core TPU as runtime.
-Please not, with TPUs in colab you need to set extra flags as demonstrated in these [training](https://colab.research.google.com/github/google/trax/blob/master/trax/models/reformer/text_generation.ipynb) and [inference](https://colab.research.google.com/github/google/trax/blob/master/trax/models/reformer/image_generation.ipynb) colabs.
+Please note, with TPUs in colab you need to set extra flags as demonstrated in these [training](https://colab.research.google.com/github/google/trax/blob/master/trax/models/reformer/text_generation.ipynb) and [inference](https://colab.research.google.com/github/google/trax/blob/master/trax/models/reformer/image_generation.ipynb) colabs.